drewww/prism/docs/source/making-a-roguelike/part7.rst

          return builder
       end

-Updating MyGameLevelState
+Updating GameLevelState
 -------------------------

-Head back to ``gamestates/MyGamelevelstate.lua`` and add the following line to the top of the file.
+Head back to ``gamestates/gamelevelstate.lua`` and add the following line to the top of the file.

 .. code:: lua

    local levelgen = require "levelgen"

 Then we're going to change it's constructor.
-Head to ``MyGameLevelState:__new`` and let's replace the map builder code there with this:
+Head to ``GameLevelState:__new`` and let's replace the map builder code there with this:

 .. code:: lua